latex-lsp/texlab/README.md

 cargo build --release
 ```

-Alternatively, Rust users can run the following command
+Alternatively, you can run the following command
-without having to clone this repository:
+without having to clone this repository and make TexLab available in your PATH:

 ```shell
 cargo install --git https://github.com/latex-lsp/texlab.git --locked
 ```

+## Usage

+After installing an editor extension, you can simply start editing LaTeX files.
+All editing features work out-of-the-box over all files in the currently opened workspace.
+There is no need for magic comments like `%!TEX root`
+and TexLab should figure out the dependencies of a file on its own.
+Note that you may need to set the `texlab.rootDirectory` option for some multi-folder projects.

+TexLab features a variety of [options](docs/options.md) which can be used to configure features like building or [forward search](docs/previewing.md).

 ## Development